bngarren/resource_app_trpc/NOTES.md

 ## Package.json

-- **"prisma"** - Prisma's integrated seeding functionality expects a command in the "seed" key within this "prisma" key. **Seeding** populates the database with initial data for testing and development purposes, as well as staging, since some static data such as Resources for example, need to be present at runtime if the database has been reset
+- **"prisma"** - Prisma's integrated seeding functionality expects a command in the "seed" key within this "prisma" key. **Seeding** populates the database with initial data for testing and development purposes, as well as staging and production, since some static data such as Resources need to be present at runtime if the database has been reset
   - `"seed": "ts-node-dev --transpile-only prisma/seed.ts"`
     - Uses ts-node-dev to compile the seed.ts to javascript and then run it
     - `--transpile-only` means don't do typechecking, just transpiile it
+  - Refer to README in /seed

 ### Scripts
 #### Prisma scripts